Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 Governmental services

-1. Governmental services shall be provided to the Programme participants referred to Article 9(1), (2) and (3).
+1. Governmental services shall be provided to the Programme participants referred to in Article 11(1), (2) and (3).

-2. The Commission shall adopt, by means of implementing acts, detailed rules on the provision of governmental services taking into account Article 66 of the Space Programme Regulation and the expected demand for the different use-cases, dynamic allocation of the resources and prioritisation of the governmental services according to relevance and criticality of the users’ needs and, where appropriate, the cost-efficiency.
+2. The Commission shall adopt, by means of implementing acts, detailed rules on the provision of governmental services, by taking into account Article 66 of Regulation (EU) 2021/696, on the basis of the consolidated demand of current and anticipated needs for the different services as identified together with the Member States, and dynamic allocation of the resources and prioritisation of the governmental services between different Programme participants according to relevance and criticality of the users’ needs and, where appropriate, cost-efficiency.

-By determining this pricing policy, the Commission shall ensure that the provision of the governmental services does not distort competition, that there is no shortage of the governmental services and that the price identified will not result in an overcompensation of the beneficiary.
+By adopting a pricing policy, the Commission shall ensure that the provision of the governmental services does not distort competition, that there is no shortage of the governmental services and that the price identified will not result in an overcompensation of the contractors referred to in Article 19.

 Programme participants and competent authorities

-1. Member States, the Council, the Commission and the European External Action Service (EEAS) shall be the Programme participants insofar as they authorise the users of the governmental services.
+1. Member States, the Council, the Commission and the EEAS shall be Programme participants insofar as they authorise the users of the governmental services or provide capacities, sites or facilities.

-2. Union agencies and bodies may become the Programme participants insofar as necessary to fulfil their tasks and in accordance with detailed rules laid down in an administrative arrangement concluded between the agency concerned and the Union institution that supervises it.
+2. Union agencies and bodies may become Programme participants insofar as necessary to fulfil their tasks and in accordance with detailed rules laid down in an administrative arrangement concluded between the agency or body concerned and the Union institution that supervises it.

-3. Third countries and international organisations may become the Programme participants in accordance with Article 36.
+3. Third countries and international organisations may become Programme participants in accordance with Article 39.

-4. Each Programme participant shall designate one Secure Connectivity Competent authority.
+4. Each Programme participant shall designate one competent secure connectivity authority.

-That requirement shall be deemed to be complied with by the Programme participants, if they satisfy the following criteria:
+Programme participants shall be deemed to comply with the requirement referred to in the first subparagraph if they satisfy both of the following criteria:

-5. A Secure Connectivity Competent authority referred to in paragraph 4 shall ensure that:
+6. A competent secure connectivity authority as referred to in paragraph 4 shall ensure that:

-(a) the use of services is in compliance with the applicable security requirements;
+(a)the use of governmental services is in compliance with the general security requirements referred to in Article 30(3);

-(c) user equipment necessary for the use of the governmental services and associated electronic communication connections and information are used and managed in accordance with applicable security requirements;
+(c)user equipment necessary for the use of the governmental services and associated electronic communication connections and information are used and managed in accordance with the general security requirements referred to in Article 30(3);

 Users of the governmental services

-1. The following entities may be authorised as users of the governmental services:
+1. The following entities may be authorised as users of governmental services:

-(a) a Union or Member State public authority or a body entrusted with the exercise of such public authority;
+(a)a Union or Member State public authority or a body entrusted with the exercise of public authority;

-(b) a natural or legal person acting on behalf of and under the control of an entity referred to in point (a) of this paragraph.
+(b)a natural or legal person acting on behalf and under the control of an entity referred to in point (a).

-2. The users of the governmental services referred to in paragraph 1 shall be duly authorised by the Programme participants referred to in Article 9 to use the governmental services and shall comply with the general security requirements referred to in Article 27(2).
+2. The users of governmental services referred to in paragraph 1 of this Article shall be duly authorised by the Programme participants referred to in Article 11 to use the governmental services and shall comply with the general security requirements referred to in Article 30(3).

 Budget

-2. The Programme shall be complemented by funding implemented under the Horizon Europe Programme, the Union Space Programme and the Neighbourhood, Development and International Cooperation Instrument (NDICI) for a maximum indicative amount of EUR 0,430 billion, EUR 0,220 billion and EUR 0,150 billion respectively.
-This funding shall be implemented in accordance with Regulation (EU) No 2021/695, Regulation (EU) No 2021/696 and Regulation (EU) No. 2021/947 respectively.
+2. The Programme shall be complemented by an amount of EUR 0,75 billion implemented under the Horizon Europe Programme, the GOVSATCOM component and the Neighbourhood, Development and International Cooperation Instrument (NDICI) for a maximum indicative amount of EUR 0,38 billion, EUR 0,22 billion and EUR 0,15 billion, respectively.
+That funding shall be implemented in compliance with the objectives, rules and procedures set out, respectively, in Regulation (EU) 2021/695 and Decision (EU) 2021/764, and Regulations (EU) 2021/696 and (EU) 2021/947.

-3. The amount referred to in paragraph 1 may be used to cover all the activities required to fulfil the objectives referred to in Article 3.
+3. The amount referred to in paragraph 1, first subparagraph, of this Article shall be used to cover all the activities required to fulfil the objectives referred to in Article 3(1), point (a), and to cover the purchase of services referred to in Article 9(4).
 Such expenditure may also cover:

-(c) the information technology networks whose function it is to process or exchange information, and the administrative management measures implemented by the Commission, including in the field of security, implemented by the Commission;
+(c)the information technology networks whose function it is to process or exchange information, and the administrative management measures implemented by the Commission, including in the field of security;

 Cumulative and alternative funding